 The long-term goals of this study are to add to the understanding of the oceanography and ecology of the deep-sea with emphasis on cold seep communities and hard bottom communities on the Gulf of Mexico (GoM) continental slope.
 Preliminary studies have shown that seep communities at the slope base are different from those on the upper slope, in much the same way that the normal background fauna differ.
-Compared to the upper-slope, there is limited understanding of seep and other hard bottom communities below 1,000 meters in the Gulf of Mexico.
-TDI-Brooks International's project team will meet MMS' information needs concerning the location and function of seep communities below 1,000 meters.
+Compared to the upper-slope, there is limited understanding of seep and other hard bottom communities below 1.000 meters in the Gulf of Mexico.